Save the Food, San Diego!

 One of the most effective ways to prevent food waste at home is to plan meals ahead of time.
-If you’re the planning type, you may already do this.
-For the rest of us, planning ahead doesn’t have to be difficult.
 There are an abundance of tools and strategies out there to help you plan smarter to save food and money!
 Plan for success with these master tips.

 + Planning tips

 - The freezer is your friend!
 Store any leftover food in the freezer for a quick weekday meal or freeze fruits that are getting ripe to use for a delicious smoothie later

 - Use a portion size guide to ensure appropriate portions when cooking.

 - Plan an Eat the Leftovers night by creating a tasty “smorgasbord" or use a recipe that repurposes leftovers

 - Keep a fridge inventory to stay up to date with what you have in the fridge before going grocery shopping

 + cooking tips